ANSWER KEY FOR:

 Mass Casualties and Making Decisions About War

-- Grave of the Fireflies: This anime film describes what happens to two Japanese chidren who are orphaned when their city is destroyed in a conventional incendiary bomb attack.
+Grave of the Fireflies: This anime film describes what happens to two Japanese children who are orphaned when their city is destroyed in a conventional incendiary bomb attack.
 Suitable for ages 13 and up.

 Justifications for the fate of Seita and Seitsuko include: (1) it was the fault of the Japanese Imperial Government which started the war, killed millions of civilians and committed war crimes against Allied Prisoners, and then didn’t surrender when it was clear to all reasonable people that Japan had lost the war; (2) Seita and Seitsuko were collateral damage to actions necessary to win the war; and (3) Seita had been working in a steel plant which was a war industry and therefore, in a “total war,” in which the civilian economy is harnessed to the arms industry, he was fair game.
 Do you agree or disagree with each of these justifications?
 Explain your reasoning.

-- Judgment at Nuremburg This movie is based on the Nuremberg War Crimes Trials.
+Judgment at Nuremberg: This movie is based on the Nuremberg War Crimes Trials.
 Suitable for ages 10 and up.

 ESSAY TOPIC: Read the excerpt set out below.
 Do you agree with General Black or with Professor Groeteschele?
 State your reasoning.